-1. Approval or denial of the application is a discretionary action by the Commission.
+- 1. Approval or denial of the application is a discretionary action by the Commission.
 Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands as authorized by law.
-If the Commission denies the application, the Applicant may be required to remove the existing boat dock, gangway, pilings, and bank protection and to restore the premises to their original condition.
-Upon expiration or prior termination of the lease, the lessee also has no right to a new lease or to renewal of any previous lease.
+If the Commission denies the application, the Applicant and prior lessee may be required to remove the existing boat dock, gangway, three pilings, one two-pile dolphin, and bank protection, and restore the premises to their original condition.
+Upon expiration or prior termination of the lease, the lessee also has no right to a new lease or to renewal of any previous lease. - 2.
+This action is consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 3.
+Termination of the lease is not a project as defined by the California Environmental Quality Act (CEQA) because it is an administrative action that will not result in direct or indirect physical changes in the environment.